 Instructions

 - Bake the cake at 350°F for 30 minutes.
 Once the cake is ready, a toothpick should come out clean from the center.
-Let the sponge cake cool to room temperature and poke holes in it with the bottom of a wooden spoon 1/2-inch apart.
+Let the sponge cake cool to room temperature and then poke holes in it with the bottom of a wooden spoon, 1/2-inch apart.
 Prepare the jello according to the package instructions.

 - Once the jello fully cools to room temperature, pour the jello mixture over the cake and fill up all the holes.
 Frost the top of the cake with Cool Whip.